Canadian regulator to consider Katanga settlement proposal Tuesday

 Glencore declined to comment.

+OSC’s statement of allegations, reviewed by Reuters, alleges Katanga Mining made “financial disclosure that was misleading in a material respect”.

-The hearing follows a Wall Street Journal report that Katanga and some of its current and former executives had agreed to pay more than $22 million to settle Canadian allegations they hid the risks of doing business with an Israeli close to Congolese President Joseph Kabila.
+The Wall Street Journal reported on Sunday that Katanga had agreed to pay more than $22 million to settle the Canadian allegations.

-A statement from Katanga in 2017 said the OSC was reviewing whether the company’s previously filed financial statements “contain statements that are misleading in a material respect”.

-Katanga had said the OSC was also investigating whether the company’s corporate governance practices were adequate and the “related conduct” of certain unidentified company directors and officers.

 Last year, after an internal review into Katanga identified weaknesses in its financial reporting controls, three Glencore executives, including Aristotelis Mistakidis, the head of its copper group, stepped down from the board of Katanga.